MasonTrippel/AutologPython/README.md

-# AutologLinux
+# AutologPython

-AutologLinux is a Python application that helps manage and automate login processes for various games.
+AutologPython is a Python application that helps manage and automate login processes for various games.
 The application uses a Tkinter GUI for user interaction and a MySQL database to store user credentials securely.

 ## Features